abubakar-shaikh-dev/roadmaps/nextjs.md

 - Code splitting and dynamic imports
 - Caching and data revalidation

+**Mini Project Task Challenge**: Optimize a large image-heavy website for performance.
+Use `next/image` and implement code splitting to load resources only when needed.

 ## Internationalization (i18n)

 - Implementing multi-language support
 - Handling content translation

+**Mini Project Task Challenge**: Develop a "Language Switcher" component that allows users to switch between different languages on the website.

 ## Deployment

 - Deploying Next.js applications to Vercel, Netlify, or other platforms
 - Server deployment vs. static site deployment

+**Mini Project Task Challenge**: Deploy one of your previous projects to a hosting platform like Vercel or Netlify.

 ## Testing

 - Writing unit tests with Jest and React Testing Library
 - Integration testing with Cypress

+**Mini Project Task Challenge**: Write unit tests for a simple React component in one of your previous projects.

 ## Advanced Concepts